laminas-api-tools/documentation/recipes/join-tables.md

 ```

 You'll note a couple differences in these implementations from the original pure
-zend-db examples we had earlier.
+laminas-db examples we had earlier.

 First, instead of manually instantiating a `Laminas\Db\Sql\Sql` instance, we pull
 it from the table gateway instance directly.
 This is useful, as it already has